-This question comes from our Facebook page.
-It’s from one of the many Americans who pay to have their credit protected by a credit monitoring service.
+This week’s question comes one of the many Americans who pay to have their credit protected by a credit monitoring service.

-I inadvertently subscribe to two credit monitoring services with at least two different plans offered by each company (which appear to be comparable).
-My LifeLock membership is $23.30 a month (paid annually), while my Shield Activate membership runs me $26.95 a month, which includes my LegalShield membership of $9.95.
+I subscribe to two credit monitoring services with at least two different plans offered by each company (which appear to be comparable).
+My [company] membership is $23.30 a month (paid annually), while my [company] membership runs me $26.95 a month.
 My problem?
 I can’t decide which is the most cost-effective provider of credit monitoring and identity theft protection?!

 Here’s your answer, Heather!